joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 instances of other objects, much like a real-world factory creates individual products.)

-Whenever the user changes a property value on the panel, the panel’s code calls the appropriate method in the factory class.
+Whenever the user changes a property value on the panel, the panel's code calls the appropriate method in the factory class.
 Each factory class includes specific methods that the panel uses to create the appropriate filter instance.
 For example, if the user selects the Blur filter, the application creates a